-String landscape - the notion that string theory may have 10^{500} solutions, each with a different value of the physical constants, only a few of which are suitable for life.
+String landscape - the notion that string theory may have $10^{500}$ solutions, each with a different value of the physical constants, only a few of which are suitable for life.
+If the universe is infinite, every solution, including us, is replicated.